Foreign exchange: tax rules on exchange gains and losses: loan relationships and derivative contracts: connected parties

 Example 1: impaired debt where creditor and debtor are unconnected

-During 2006, the borrower’s financial circumstances change for the worse.
+The borrower’s financial circumstances changed for the worse.
 The Directors of Chaklaw Ltd performed an impairment review as at 31 December 2006 as part of the preparation of accounts to 31 December 2006, and decided that a 50% provision should be made against the loan.
 Accordingly the loan is written down to $500,000.
-Assume that at 31 December 2006, the exchange rate is $1.5/£, so the loan appears in the company balance sheet at a figure of £333,333.
+At 31 December 2006, the exchange rate is $1.5/£, so the loan appears in the company balance sheet at a figure of £333,333.

-For tax purposes, the company is entitled to a debit of £312,500 in respect of the impairment, while bringing in a credit of £20,833 in respect of the foreign exchange gain.
-Where an impairment loss is recognised, the tax treatment of exchange differences on the debt will simply follow the accounts.
+For tax purposes, the company is entitled to a debit of £333,333 in respect of the impairment, while bringing in a credit of £41,666 in respect of the foreign exchange gain.

 Example 2: connected party debt

-Suppose that Chacklaw Ltd lends the $1m to a subsidiary, and has adopted FRS26 on 1 January 2006.
+Suppose that Chaklaw Ltd lends the $1m to a subsidiary, and has adopted FRS 26 on 1 January 2006.
 It chooses to account for the loan at fair value through profit or loss.
 The fair value of the loan at 1 January 2006 is £600,000, but because of doubts about the ability of the subsidiary to repay, it is valued at only £310,000 on 31 December 2006.

 For tax purposes, the company must - under CTA09/S349 (previously FA96/SCH9/PARA6B) - compute credits or debits on an amortised cost basis.
 The company must first work out what credits or debits would be brought into account under an amortised cost basis of accounting.
 This means that it must decide what impairment provision it would have made at 31 December 2006 had it been accounting for the loan at amortised cost - in other words, it must assess the difference between the present value of expected future cash flows and the amortised cost carrying amount (see CFM35170).

-If it is determined that an impairment provision of $500,000 would have been made, the amortised cost carrying value, adjusted for impairment, at 31 December 2005 would be £333,333 ($1 million at £1/$1.5).
-The company would be required to bring in a credit of £20,833 representing the exchange gain on the loan from 1 January 2006 until the date of impairment but it would not get relief for the impairment loss of £333,333.
+If it is determined that an impairment provision of $500,000 would have been made, the amortised cost carrying value, adjusted for impairment, at 31 December 2005 would be £333,333 ($500,000 at £1/$1.5).
+The company would be required to bring in a taxable credit of £41,666 representing the exchange gain on the loan from 1 January 2006 until the date of impairment but it would not get relief for the impairment loss of £333,333.

 The fair value loss of £290,000 shown in the accounts is added back in the tax computations.